RocketChat/Rocket.Chat/ee/packages/ddp-client/README.md

 > Tip: The whole project is typed using typescript.
 For that reason, references to interfaces and objects will be kept to a minimum.

 ## Setting up the SDK
+ >This works out of the box for browsers. if you want to use it on NodeJS, you need to offer a `WebSocket`  implementation and a `fetch` implementation.

  First things first, let's import the SDK:
  `import  { DDPSDK }  from  '@rocket.chat/ddp-client';`